moreartyjs/moreartyjs/README.md

 # Future goals by priority #

-1. Improve the documentation, provide more examples.
+1. Rewrite vector using RRB-tree or Scala-like persistent vector data structure.
-2. Move data structures to separate repo.
+2. Move data structures to separate repo (moreartyds?).
-3. Gather community feedback to find areas for improvement.
+3. Improve the documentation, provide more examples.
-4. Stabilize API and code.
+4. Gather community feedback to find areas for improvement.
-5. Rewrite vector using RRB-tree data structure.
+5. Stabilize API and code.
 6. Battle-test the library on more projects.